Apollo-XIV/c77mods/README.md

 # C77mods
 *A Cyberpunk 2077 mod manager written in python*
 This is a simplistic mod manager written using python.
+It mostly works by unzipping the files in the archive directory into the cyberpunk directory and tracking what changes were made.
+On subsequent deployments it finds the differences between them and then synchronises on user approval.

 ## Usage